7ldsma/Bank-REST-API/README.md

 -> Holders can access their accounts balances.<br>
 -> Execute money transfers with their secret key.<br>
 Routes are currently public.<br>

-# Testing
-Testing has been executed for the different methods.

 # Process
 - Develop UML class diagram.<br>